 After playing around with Trippy, hoping I was just doing something wrong, and realizing I wasn’t, I deleted the app from my iPhone with a heavy heart.
 I mean, I was so excited about Trippy when it came out that I was sad to see it fail.
-But Trippy seems to want to move away from the crowdsourcing aspect and become simply a Pinterest for travel — not a trip-planning site for friends.
+But Trippy seems to want to move away from the crowdsourcing aspect and become simply a Pinterest for travel, not a trip-planning site for friends.

 Crowdsourcing is the way of the future

 In my mind, Trippy failed because it strayed from its original (and awesome) mission and because it was poorly marketed.
 (I bet most of you have never even heard of Trippy.)
 Trippy tells me only 27 of my 1200 Facebook friends are connected to it.
 Most of my friends are a travel and tech-savvy bunch, so I expected a lot more to be on.
-In fact, I bet a large portion of my friends would sign up if they knew about it as they tend to be hardcore travelers.
+In fact, I bet a large portion of my friends would sign up if they knew about it, as they tend to be hardcore travelers.

-But a crowdsourcing, social planning travel site is only as good as those using it.
-And frankly, not a lot of my friends are using it, and they can only comment on my trips if they join – but why join a network that has no one you know on it?
+But a crowdsourcing, social-planning travel site is only as good as those using it.
+And frankly, not a lot of my friends are using it, and they can only comment on my trips if they join.
+But why join a network that has no one you know on it?

 Wouldn’t time and money have been better spent making that look better?

 In the age of the Internet, people get ideas the way they used to before big advertising: from friends.
 Why listen to an ad on TV or in a magazine when you can log onto Facebook and ask your buddy who suddenly moved to London if something is good or not?
-Or e-mail a blogger and say “Matt, I know you go to Thailand a lot, what are your recommendations?”
-Or ask Aunt Ida what was the name of that good sushi restaurant in Japan she ate at.
+Or email a blogger and say, “Matt, I know you go to Thailand a lot, what are your recommendations?”
+Or ask Aunt Ida what the name was of that good sushi restaurant in Japan she ate at.

 I never use guidebooks when I travel now.
 I ask people online for food and hostel recommendations.
 My friends know my tastes.